Swedish pension fund sells out of six firms it says breach Paris climate deal

-OSLO Sweden's largest national pension fund, AP7, has sold its investments in six companies that it says violate the Paris climate agreement, a decision environmentalists believe is the first of its kind.
+OSLO (Reuters) - Sweden's largest national pension fund, AP7, has sold its investments in six companies that it says violate the Paris climate agreement, a decision environmentalists believe is the first of its kind.

 AP7, which provides pensions to 3.5 million Swedes, said on Thursday it had sold out of ExxonMobil (XOM.N), Gazprom (GAZP.MM), TransCanada Corp (TRP.TO), Westar (WR.N), Entergy (ETR.N) and Southern Corp, and would no longer invest in companies that operate in breach of the Paris climate accord.